wely/DevCamp/HOL/node/08-PowerBI/README.md

     ![image](./media/pbi-dashboard-18.png)

+1. Close the Query editor screen and apply changes if prompted.

 1. Now let's add a new column to the datasource that calculates the number of days a incident is open.
-From the modeling menu, choose `New Column`
+From the `Modeling` Ribbon menu, choose `New Column`

     ![image](./media/pbi-dashboard-20.png)